-La Paz Day Tour: Lake Titicaca and Isla Del Sol - Bolivia Hop | Bolivia Hop
+La Paz Day Tour: Best Thing To Do! – Bolivia Hop

 Hop News

-Well, this was certainly something new.
+Once we were picked up, we knew this was certainly something new.
 The idea of a package deal that not only includes easy bus travel with a clean and comfortable bus, but also includes stops and tours along the way with a guide sounded easy, way too easy.
 As the abominable side of human nature works, skepticism kicked in, and I dared myself to find something wrong, or worse yet, for something to go wrong with today’s trip.

 After the usual fussing and getting settled in we made our way out of La Paz, passing out through the city, watching the world outside slowly come to life.
 It was a chilly morning, but we were warmly wrapped with cozy blankets provided by the bus.